cgguerra/live-laugh-laos/_drafts/2023-11-23-thanksgiving.md

 categories: [Buddhism, daily life, culture, teaching, special celebration]
 ---

-Today I was talking with one of my American Center students on the bus who is a monk.
+On Tuesday I was talking with one of my American Center students on the bus who is a monk.
 His name is Nee.
-We are having a class at the American Center celebrating Thanksgiving today.
-I thought I'd include my second post about Buddhist monks here since I learned so much today!
+We had a class at the American Center celebrating Thanksgiving.
+I thought I'd include my second post about Buddhist monks here since I learned so much before class!
+I also included my Thanksgiving celebration on Thursday, which was pretty uneventful.

 ## Monks and Novices